Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/09/summer-2025-update/index.md

 And so I will quickly make the usual statements!

 * Recording music is not possible now.
+(Though I am talking with friends about using _their_ space once in a while.)
 * More technologically intense projects (such as creating video games again, editing videos, etcetera) are not possible now.
 * Basically anything else I might want to do is not possible now.